-- Principals/Headteachers have put in place an ECF-based induction programme for the ECT and that their programme of support is clearly based on the ECF. - The monitoring, support, assessment, and guidance procedures in place are fair and appropriate.

-- Where an ECT may be experiencing difficulties, action is taken to address areas of performance that require further development and support. - Where an institution is not fulfilling its responsibilities, contact is made with the institution to raise its concerns. - Induction tutors are trained and supported, including being given sufficient time to carry out the role effectively. - Mentors have the ability and sufficient time to carry out their role effectively. - Principals/Headteachers are consulted on the nature and extent of the quality assurance procedures it operates or wishes to introduce. - Any agreement entered into with the independent Local Governing Body is upheld. - The Principal/Headteacher has verified that the award of QTS has been made. - The academy is providing a reduced timetable in addition to PPA time. - The ECT is provided with a named contact (or contacts) within the appropriate body and the Heart of Mercia Multi Academy Trust with whom to raise concerns. - ECT's records and assessment reports are maintained. - Agreement is reached with the Principal/Headteacher and the ECT to determine where a reduced induction period may be appropriate or is deemed to be satisfactorily completed. - A final decision is made on whether the ECT's performance against the relevant standards is satisfactory, or an extension is required, and the relevant parties are notified. - They provide the National College for Teaching and Leadership with details of ECT's who have started; completed (satisfactorily or not); require an extension; or left school partway through an induction period.
+- Principals/Headteachers have put in place an ECF-based induction programme for the ECT and that their programme of support is clearly based on the ECF. - Appropriate bodies should inform the DfE via the 'record inductions as an appropriate body' service of any ECTs who start an induction period or who have taken up a post in which to continue their induction. - The monitoring, support, assessment, and guidance procedures in place are fair and appropriate. - Where an ECT may be experiencing difficulties, action is taken to address areas of performance that require further development and support. - Where an institution is not fulfilling its responsibilities, contact is made with the institution to raise its concerns. - Induction tutors are trained and supported, including being given sufficient time to carry out the role effectively. - Mentors have the ability and sufficient time to carry out their role effectively. - Principals/Headteachers are consulted on the nature and extent of the quality assurance procedures it operates or wishes to introduce. - Any agreement entered into with the independent Local Governing Body is upheld. - The Principal/Headteacher has verified that the award of QTS has been made. - The academy is providing a reduced timetable in addition to PPA time. - The ECT is provided with a named contact (or contacts) within the appropriate body and the Heart of Mercia Multi Academy Trust with whom to raise concerns. - ECT's records and assessment reports are maintained. - Agreement is reached with the Principal/Headteacher and the ECT to determine where a reduced induction period may be appropriate or is deemed to be satisfactorily completed. - A final decision is made on whether the ECT's performance against the relevant standards is satisfactory, or an extension is required, and the relevant parties are notified. - They provide the National College for Teaching and Leadership with details of ECT's who have started; completed (satisfactorily or not); require an extension; or left school partway through an induction period.